-We have car share, Woo Bike share so you can have worry free cycling for a year, cycle to work to help you purchase your own bike and subsidised bus tickets.
+We have Woo Bike share so you can have worry free cycling for a year, cycle to work to help you purchase your own bike and subsidised bus tickets.
 These are offered by the University of Worcester to promote healthier journeys to work and reduce environmental pollution.

-The scheme is open to all University employees, on one year or longer contracts, providing a tax exemption to staff for the hire of cycles and cyclist safety equipment, up to the value of £1,000 and includes electric bikes (e-bikes).
-Gtech offer an additional discount for students and staff of 10% off their e-bike range, and free lights.
-Contact firstname.lastname@example.org to get the voucher code.
+The cycle to work scheme is open to all University employees, on one year or longer contracts, providing a tax exemption to staff for the hire of cycles and cyclist safety equipment, up to the value of £1,000 and includes electric bikes (e-bikes).
+Contact HR@worc.ac.uk for more information.

 First Bus promotions

 For further information please see the First Worcestershire website.